Bionic75-BionicKeyboards/qmk_firmware/docs/how_a_matrix_works.md

 # How a Keyboard Matrix Works

 >[!NOTE]
 >**Scope**: This guide explains matrix wiring and scanning.
 The first part offers a brief and beginner friendly explanation.
-The second section [An In-depth Discussion Of Keyboard Matrix](#an-in-depth-discussion-of-keyboard-matrix) offers a more detailed discussion to provide a more advanced understanding while still aiming at beginners.
+The second section [An In-depth Discussion Of The Keyboard Matrix](#an-in-depth-discussion-of-the-keyboard-matrix) offers a more detailed discussion to provide a more advanced understanding while still aiming at beginners.
 >
 > While the concept of a keyboard or switch matrix is universal, this guide considers implementation details of the QMK firmware.
 This doesn't affect the wiring (hardware-side implementation) but the firmware level scanning procedure.
 >